 What is the Internet of Toys?

-What are the risks associated with connected devices and toys?
+What are the risks associated with the Internet of Things?

-Although connected devices and toys are providing children with more opportunities for learning and interactive play, there are risks associated with the Internet of Things.
+Although connected devices and toys provide children with opportunities for learning and interactive play, there are risks associated with the Internet of Things.
 For example:

-- Concerns have been raised about whether these devices are collecting too much personal information from children, as well as how that information may be used or shared.
+- Concerns have been raised about whether these devices are collecting too much personal information from children.

-- Some children (either accidentally or on purpose) are able to search for and access age-inappropriate content online via a connected device such as a smart speaker.
+- Some children (either accidentally or on purpose) are able to search for and access age-inappropriate material via a connected device such as a smart speaker.

-- Children may make ‘in-app purchases’ and spend money, which is often taken from their parents’ or carers’ bank account without their knowledge or consent.
+- Children may make ‘in-app purchases’ and spend money, which is often taken from their parents’ bank account without their knowledge or consent.